|« PreviousNext »|

 CmdPrompt>java -jar lib/AWSImportExportWebServiceTool-1.0.jar CreateJob Import MyGlacierImportManifest.txt .

-period (.) at the end of the command refers to the current directory.
+example, the closing period (.) at the end of the command refers to the

-Either include the period, as shown above, or replace it with a
+current directory.
+Either include the period, as shown above, or replace

 If there is an error, AWS Import/Export returns an error message.